About me

 Currently

-- I am a (single) Mum to two fabulous girls: Jess and Amy
+• I am a Mum to two fabulous girls: Jess and Amy

 Bio for you to copy and paste if I am speaking at your event

 Emma founded Rewired State and Young Rewired State, is a Commissioner for the Speaker’s Commission on Digital Democracy and a Google Fellow.
-Currently working with Her Majesty’s Courts and Tribunal Service on their digital transformation programme and as an adjunct for Ashridge Executive Business School.
+Currently working as a Chief of Staff at a Technology Company

 She has been recognised with an OBE in the Queen’s 90th birthday honours list for services to technology and education, is included in the annual edition of Who’s Who and voted: